alpersonalwebsite/react/02_components.md

 * `return <div>{[1,2,3,4]}</div>;`
 * `return <div>Hi</div>;`

-As you can see, we are always returning one MAIN or root element (remember an array is a collection of elements but ONE element in essence).
+As you can see, we are always returning one MAIN or root element.
+*Note:* an array is a collection of elements, but *ONE element* in essence.

 However, if you try something like...